The Secret of NIMH 2: Timmy to the Rescue

 Is it any good?

-In trying to recreate the magic of 1982's The Secret of NIMH, which was based on the Newberry Medal-winning book Mrs. Frisby and the Rats of NIMH, THE SECRET OF NIMH 2 reprises the characters but lacks the pacing and originality of the first story.
+In trying to re-create the magic of 1982's The Secret of NIMH, THE SECRET OF NIMH 2 reprises the characters but lacks the pacing and originality of the first story.
 While there is a good plot twist near the end, most of the movie is highly predictable.

 The movie brings back popular characters like Justin (William Macy), the rat leader, and Jeremy the crow (Dom DeLuise).
 And there are new characters, like Jenny (Hynden Walch), the daughter of mice still trapped in NIMH.
 But it lacks the lush colored animation that made the first movie stand out more than 20 years ago.
 In fact, the animation seems amateurish.
 For example, as two animals conduct a back-and-forth conversation, their mouths and bodies move in unison.

 Families can talk about...